MogliCodes/tunnel.music/content/albums/boc-music-has-the-right-to-children.md

 # Boards of Canada – Music has the right to children

 The first time I heard Boards of Canada was in 2013 and I immediately fell in love with their sound, which I would always describe as flying through a desert of ice.
+Honestly any work of them would qualify for tunnel.music.

-I actually first heard Boards of Canada around 2005 and thought it was Portishead because a BoC track snuck into a folder of Portishead music on my PC.
+Edit: I actually first heard Boards of Canada around 2005 and thought it was Portishead because a BoC track snuck into a folder of Portishead music on my PC.
 This album is an absolute masterpiece.
 Not just for ambient music, but music as a whole.